-Minister’s Graduate Achievement Prize
+Minister’s Graduate Achievement Award

-The Minister’s Graduate Achievement prize recognises a pre-service teacher (PST) who has recently graduated, or is about to graduate, from a South Australian Initial Teacher Education program, who has overcome a hurdle during their study, for example a personal, academic, financial, or health issue that may have otherwise been a barrier to their success.
+The Minister's Graduate Achievement Award recognises a pre-service teacher (PST) who has recently graduated, or is about to graduate, from a South Australian Initial Teacher Education program, who has overcome a hurdle during their study, for example a personal, academic, financial, or health issue that may have otherwise been a barrier to their success.

 1. A current unofficial transcript showing student achievement and GPA.